dianavile/RgSocDVTeam/General Workflow Git, Version Control and Github.md

 ## GENERAL WORKFLOW in GIT, VERSION CONTROL AND GITHUB(STEP-BY-STEP):
 __IN TERMINAL- EDITOR:__

-1) Create new branch from the parent branch: `git checkout -b feature/description`
+### Step 1: Create new branch from the parent branch: `git checkout -b feature/description`
 - __NOTE__: Be sure to always create a new child branch from the parent branche

-2) Check if you are in the parent branch:  `git branch`
+### Step 2: Check if you are in the _parent branch: `git branch`
 - __NOTE__: `*name` of the parent branch (by default `master`) changes according to function.

-3) Push new local branch to remote repository: Make changes in your work in local code editor.
+### Step 3: Push new local branch to remote repository:

+### Step 4: Make changes in your work in local code editor.
 Save changes in local file.

-4) Work on changes
-5) Add changes on local (that will be committed): `PS C:\Users\name\folder\repository> git add .`
+### Step 5: Add changes on local (that will be committed):
+- `git add .` (add all changes at once)
+- OR `git add filename` (add specific changes).

-6) Make a commit (snapshot - picture of current state of code)
+### Step 6: Make a commit (snapshot - picture of current state of code): `git commit -m "explain change"`
+- _Switch between branches:_ `git checkout master` (parent branch), `git checkout feature/branchename` (child branch)
+- _Check changes_ made: `git branch`

-7) Push the changes (push local changes to remote repository)
+### Step 7:Push local changes to remote repository:  `git push --set-upstream origin child/folder`
+- __NOTE__: To be able to push local changes to a remote repository, you need `collaborator access`to the repository.
+- The owner of the repository can setup this collaborartion access to you, by inviting you by e-mail, to it´s respository.
+- You need to accept it, before you can start to push the changes.

 __IN GITHUB:__

-8) Open pull request in Github
+### Step 8: Open a pull request in Github

-9) Assign pull request to Code Author
+### Step 9: Assign pull request to Code Author

+### Step 10: Await Code review
-10) Await Code review (responsable developer controls to make changes to master)
+Await until Code Reviewer- responsable developer controls to make changes to master- accepts/declines pull request.

 11) After pull request is excepted

 __IN TERMINAL- EDITOR:__